jsnmrs/jasonmorris/posts/rotating-ssh-keys.md

 Rotating your SSH keys every once in a while is good digital hygiene.

 Today, I rotated my SSH keys and configured GitHub to use these new keys.
-There were a few hangups along the way, but I think it was worth the trouble.
-Here's the process:
+There were a few hangups along the way, but it was worth the trouble.
+Here&rsquo;s the process:

 ## Make a backup